Pavel418890/asyncio-learning/selectors.md

 #### devpoll

-open() a /dev/poll driver, by the sys call read resource limit and writing an fds array of pollfd struct to the /dev/poll driver
+open() a /dev/poll driver, by the sys call read resource limit (getrlimit()) and allocate memory for pollfd struct array with this limit

 #### epoll